kindadumbdave/HyperionDev-Code-Review/README.md

     - Record a selfie video to:
         - Intro
         - Experience as a educator
+        - Experience as a developer
-        -
+        - Loadshedding workaround.

 #### Notes
-+ Spell check all my files.
+- Spell check all my files.
+- edit on Github.